Villasimius is one of the best holiday destinations in Sardinia.

 On the beach there are several refreshment points and kiosks where to rent umbrellas, deckchairs and sun-beds, boats, pedal boats, canoes and even jet skis.
 You can take private wind and kite surfing lessons.
 There also are diving centers and a nine-hole golf course.

-Reaching Simius is very easy: you just need to walk straight out of the village on Via del Mare, until you find the beach car park.
-It will take you about 30 minutes to get there, but I don’t recommend walking in the peak summer hours.
-Alternatively, go there by bike.
+To get there, walk straight out of the village on Via del Mare, until you find the beach car park.
+It will take you about 30 minutes, but I don’t recommend walking in the peak summer hours.
+Alternatively, you can bike there.

-This beautiful beach not far from the center of Villasimius owes its name to the donkey (‘su molenti’, as we call it in Sardinian) that was used for the carry the granite of which the area is rich.
+This beautiful beach not far from the center of Villasimius owes its name to the donkey (‘su molenti’, as we call it in Sardinian) once used to carry the granite of which the area is rich.
 On the promontory, overlooking the beach, there is what still remains of a Nuraghe.
 The view from there is breathtaking.

-The beach is surrounded by granite rocks up to 15 meters high and all around a luxuriant nature that offers serenity and shelter from the sun.
+The beach is surrounded by granite rocks up to 15 meters high.
 This area has been included in the Marine Protected Area of Capo Carbonara.

-The beach of Punta Molentis is divided into several coves.
+The beach is divided into several coves.
 The first, nearest to the parking lot, has pebbles of medium size.
-Even if the color of the sea is amazing few people remain here because it’s uncomfortable to walk or lay down.
-The main beach is the most famous: it has an arched shape and is enclosed to the north by a small promontory.
-Thanks to this particular conformation, it is quite sheltered from the wind.
+Even if the color of the sea is amazing few people stop there because it’s uncomfortable to walk or lay down.
+The main beach, shaped like an arch, is the most famous and nicely sheltered from the wind.